 Celebrate the bicycle

-Initiatives promote cycling at both national and local levels can help build physical and mental health and well-being and develop a sustainalbe and environmentally freindly culture of cycling in society.
+Initiatives promote cycling at both national and local levels can help build physical and mental health and well-being and develop a sustainable and environmentally friendly culture of cycling in society.

 National Bike Week

 Bike Week in Ireland is a celebration and promotion of all that’s great about bikes and cycling.
-Held in June of each year bike themed events are organised by Irish local authorities, community groups and cycling groups throughout Ireland You can learn more about and maybe take part next year by visiting bikeweek.ie
+Held in June of each year bike-themed events are organized by Irish local authorities, community groups and cycling groups throughout Ireland You can learn more about and maybe take part between June 22nd and June 30th, 2019 by visiting bikeweek.ie

 Here are 8 reasons to celebrate the bike (some encouragement)